Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Discussion and Conclusions

 A precise measurement (with well defined errors) of the black hole mass via ionized gas kinematics is not possible due to the many morphological and kinematic complexities in the ionized gas, which have been discussed extensively in this work.
 Even removing the effects of the ionized filaments which cross the nucleus (sometimes only in projection), and the outflow component, the irregular shape of the disk, the non axis-symmetric velocities displayed by the disk, the twisted inner velocity isophotes, and the finding that the spiral arms are slightly redshifted from the diffuse gas in the inner disk, all preclude a sufficiently accurate determination of the inclination of the subarcsec-scale disk, and thus black hole mass.

-Nevertheless, the deep and integral spectroscopy from MUSE allow us to clarify and constrain previous competing black hole mass measurements: e.g., G11, W13, EHT Collaboration, and \citet{lie23}.
-First and foremost, we have shown that the complexities of the nuclear ionized gas highly complicates the determination an accurate measurement of the black hole mass from ionized gas kinematics, which immediately lends more weight to the values measured by G11, the EHT Collaboration, and \citet{lie23}.
+Nevertheless, the deep and integral spectroscopy from MUSE allow us to clarify and constrain previous contradictory black hole mass measurements: e.g., the high mass black holes of G11, the EHT Collaboration, and \citet{lie23} versus the low mass black hole of W13.
+First and foremost, we have shown that the complexities of the nuclear ionized gas highly complicates the determination an accurate measurement of the black hole mass from ionized gas kinematics, which immediately lends more weight to the high mass value.
 However, some indications can be leveraged from the new data, especially via the \oi\ velocities.
-With the caveat of all the complexities involved, the model which best fits the \oi\ velocity map and pv diagrams is a G11 or EHT mass black hole together with a smaller inclination ($\sim$25\arcdeg\ instead of, e.g., 42\arcdeg), i.e. our 6.6i25 model.
-Comparing the 3.3i42 model and the 6.6i25 model with the observed velocity data, in most cases we see no strong reason to favor one against the other as their predictions are very similar within the complexities, and large linewidths, of the emission lines.
-However three results support a lower inclination disk: (a) The \oi\ velocity field residuals (weakly) more symmetric and less scattered for the 6.6i25 model as compared to the 3.5i42 model; (b) morphologically, the spiral arms in the inner arcsec of the ionized disk, which are the most plausible parts of the 'disk' involved in circular rotation, are better encompassed by a i = 25\arcdeg, rather than i=42\arcdeg, disk; (c) the outer ionized gas filaments on 10s of arcsec scales are better fit with a rotating disk with i = 25\arcdeg, rather than i = 42\arcdeg.
-At these large nuclear distances the rotation is dominated by the galaxy potential, so that there is no longer a degeneracy between black hole mass and inclination in our rotational fits.
-Finally, and independently, we note that the lower inclination disk provides a more consistent alignment between the axes of the ionized gas disk, the jet, and the biconical outflow.
-Thus the most consistent explanation for the observed inner ionized gas rotating disk is a black hole mass with mass closer to 6.6 $\times$ 10$^9$ surrounded by a low inclination disk.
+With the caveat of all the complexities involved, we find no reason to favor a i = 42$\dg$ disk over a lower (i $\sim$25$\dg$) one.
+However, several factors support, even if sometimes weakly, a disk inclination closer to 25\arcdeg: (a) fits to the sub-arcsec ionized gas disk with the \kinemetry\ package supports inclinations closer to 20$\dg$--25$\dg$, a PA of $\sim$45$\dg$, with the disk velocities dominated by rotation; (b) a minimization of the differences between the observed velocity fields of the sub-arcsec ionized gas disk and simulated velocity fields derived via \kinms\ over a range of black hole mass and inclination, lends weak support to the scenario of a high mass black hole in a low inclination disk, as opposed to a low mass black hole in a higher (42$\dg$) inclination disk; (c) visual comparisons of the LBH i42 model and the HBH i25 model with the observed velocity fields and pv diagrams, also weakly support the HBH i25 model, though their predictions are very similar within the complexities, and large linewidths, of the emission lines; (d) morphologically, the spiral arms in the inner arcsec of the ionized disk, which are the most plausible parts of the 'disk' involved in circular rotation, are better encompassed by a i = 25\arcdeg, rather than i = 42\arcdeg\ disk; (e) the outer ionized gas filaments on 10s of arcsec scales can be relatively well fit with a rotating disk with i = 25\arcdeg, but not with i = 42\arcdeg.
+At these large nuclear distances, the rotation is dominated by the galaxy potential, so that there is no longer a degeneracy between black hole mass and inclination in our rotational fits.
+Finally, and independently, we note that the lower inclination disk provides a more consistent alignment between the axes of the ionized gas disk, the well known jet, and the biconical outflow we find here.
+Thus the most consistent explanation for the observed inner ionized gas rotating disk is a black hole with mass closer to 6.0 $\times$ 10$^9$ \msun\ surrounded by a low (i $\sim$25$\dg$) inclination disk.